Wigandia urens

-Wigandia urens, or fiberglass plant, is a plant of the Hydrophyllaceae family.
+Wigandia urens, synonyms including Wigandia caracasana, known as fiberglass plant and the Caracus wigandia, is a plant in the family Namaceae.

 Description

 It is an erect shrubby plant up to 6 meters tall that can develop trichomes and urticating hairs with petioles 2.5 to 10 cm long and oval leaves 5.5 to 50 cm long and 3.5 to 37 cm wide.
 The flowers develop calyx lobes 4 to 15 mm long, with broadly campanulate corollas whose colors can differ between purple, blue or whitish lilac 1.5 to 2.2 cm long.
 It has stamens attached to the corollas for a quarter of their length and hairy filaments 1.2 to 1.5 cm long in the lower 3 quarters.
 It has slightly oblong anthers 3 to 6 mm.

 There are a variety of associated herbivorous insects, including milpa grasshopper, conspicuous cricket, tree crickets, green peach aphid, Chichicastlera moth, and white-spotted owl moth, among others.